Guide students towards academic success using these SMART goal examples for elementary students.

 SMART Goal Examples for Elementary Students

-These examples of goals for elementary students (1st, 2nd, 3rd, 4th, and 5th grade students) can even be modified as smart goals examples for early childhood.
+These examples of goals for elementary students can be modified as early childhood smart goals.

 Math SMART Goal Examples for Elementary Students